wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 1. After your form has been saved go to your pages (add new or edit)
 2. Click on the NEX-Forms icon
-3. Select the form
+3. Select the form from the dropdown
-4. Click on “insert into post”
+4. Click on the *insert into post* button
 5. Save the page or post

 Add a form to Sidebar Widget